I like to say that I’m a “sleep person.” Not a morning person or a night person… just a mama who really, really loves her precious sleep.

 Finally, and not at all the least, is that you actually become a better, happier mom.
 Didn’t see that coming, did you!

-When you make time for you and just you, something powerful happens… you loose mom-resentment.
+When you make time for you and just you, something powerful happens… you lose mom-resentment.
 You know those thoughts that creep in and tell you how you could do this or that if you didn’t have a house full of kids… or one kid.

 I know, I know it doesn’t feel right when we think those thoughts or even when I just talked about them but all moms think them from time to time.